zwenergy/CPAK2040-Zero/README.md

 For this, an RP2040-Zero board is used, as it is widely available, cheap and easy to solder even for beginners.

 A regular RP2040-Zero board has a 2 MB Flash, whereas a single N64 controller pak has a capacity of 32 kB.
-The software running on the Pico to emulate the controller pak only takes up a fraction of the available Flash memory, hence quite many "virtual controller paks" can be stored in the Pico's Flash.
+The software running on the RP2040 to emulate the controller pak only takes up a fraction of the available Flash memory, hence quite many "virtual controller paks" can be stored in the Pico's Flash.
 By default, the CPAK2040 holds 10 "virtual controller paks", as a more efficient navigating method needs to implemented to better use a larger number of controller paks.

 **DO NOT CONNECT VIA USB WHEN PLUGGED IN A CONTROLLER!**